-When you stop driving and park Model S in low lighting conditions, the exterior lights remain on.
-They automatically turn off after one minute or when you lock Model S.

-You can turn this feature on and off by touching Controls > Lights > Headlights After Exit.
-When Headlights After Exit is off, the headlights turn off when you engage the Park gear and open a door.
+When Headlights after Exit is on, the exterior headlights remain on when you stop driving and park Model 3 in low lighting conditions.
+They automatically turn off after one minute or when Model 3 locks.
+When off, headlights turn off when you engage the Park gear and open a door.